In 1918, Doctor Carlisle Cullen, changes Edward into a Vampire, to save him from becoming another victim of the Spanish Influenza pandemic.

-My dilemma now is how I deal with what I've suspected all along and have now proved without a shadow of a doubt?
-I guess my situation is comparable to seeing a ghost, or a UFO on a starry night.
-Okay, I have photographic evidence that the man in the picture bears more than a striking resemblance to Edward, Doctor Cullen's adopted son, but most sane people would put this down to coincidence.
-Edward would deny being the Guardian Angel of course, even though he has all but admitted it was him.
+My dilemma now is what to do about what I've suspected all along is true, and have now proved without a shadow of a doubt.
+I guess this situation is comparable to seeing a ghost, or a UFO on a starry night.
+Okay, I have photographic evidence that the man in the picture bears more than a striking resemblance to Edward, but most sane people would put this down to coincidence.
+Edward would deny being the Guardian Angel in the picture of course, even though he has all but admitted to me it was him.

 'He must be a distant relative, Bella.
 A throw-back!
 Maybe this is his grandfather?'

-I can almost hear the explanations if I told anyone, followed no doubt by derisory comments that would come my way if I tried to suggest that the doctor's son must be at least 120 years old.
-Admittedly, persuading myself this is a possibility and not one of my other explanations for how he came to be there and in the right place at the right time to save the child has taken me six months.
-I'm still only ninety-nine percent convinced, despite the knowledge that I've recently acquired and the other unaccountable but no doubt related events that have happened to me over this time.
+I can almost hear the explanations, followed no doubt by derisory comments that would come my way if I tried to suggest to any sane person that the doctor's son must be at least 120 years old.
+Persuading myself this is probable and not one of my other explanations for how he came to be in the right place at the right time, has taken me six months.
+I'm still not a hundred percent convinced, even with the knowledge that I've recently acquired, plus the other unaccountable events that have happened to me during this time.

-Straightening from my bent position over the newspaper I relax into the back of the chair to recall that February evening and the extraordinary months that followed.
-My interaction with Edward has led me to question everything about the world I live in.
-The incident with Jake and his friends has only confirmed what I'd begun to suspect.
-An admittedly fictional TV series I chanced upon last night has finally swept my original presumption aside.
+Straightening from my bent position over the newspaper I relax into the back of the chair to recall that February afternoon when I saw Edward's photo for the first time, and the extraordinary months that followed.
+My recent interactions with Edward and others have led me to question everything about the world I live in.
+The night in the forest with Jake has only added credence to what I suspected.
+An admittedly fictional TV series I chanced upon last night has finally swept my original presumptions aside.
 Common sense, which I thought I had in abundance, has all but gone.
-The road I now travel has whisked me into a fantasy land of myths and legends.
+The road I now travel has transported me into a fantasy land of myths and legends.

 Friday, February 7th, 2020 - seven months earlier